Arts/Drama, Oct-Dec

 Handcrafters Bazaar (11/2 & 3/02) Hutchison Career Center 10 a.m. to 4 p.m. on Saturday, 11 a.m. to 4 p.m. on Sunday.
 Native items, Alaska photos, food.
 (907) 488-6314

-University Women's Association Annual Christmas Bazaar (11/7, 8/09) Large popular bazaar featuring crafters from around Alaska for savvy Christmas shoppers.
+University Women's Association Annual Christmas Bazaar (11/5,6/11) Large popular bazaar featuring crafters from around Alaska for savvy Christmas shoppers.
 Over 100 vendors per day.
-Features food court, free admission and different crafters each day.
-Parking available at Farmers Loop lot with shuttle bus service to campus.
+Features food court, free parking and different crafters each day.
 Proceeds to benefit college scholarships, UAF Wood Center, 10 a.m.-4 p.m.
 (907) 456-4009.

 Golden Towers Bazaar & Bake Sale (11/7/09) 10 a.m. - 4 p.m., Golden Towers, 330 Third Ave.
 374-4968.